Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Newport was found to be above average when compared nationally for a number of language and cultural background related metrics
+The level of cultural diversity witnessed in Newport was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Newport's cultural diversity is above average, with 9.8% of its population speaking a language other than English at home and 29.3% born overseas.
-Christianity is the predominant religion in Newport, accounting for 55.8% of its population, compared to 52.8% across Greater Brisbane.
-The top three ancestry groups in Newport are English (31.9%), Australian (23.4%), and Irish (9.0%).
+Newport's cultural diversity was found to be above average, with 9.8% of its population speaking a language other than English at home and 29.3% born overseas.
+The predominant religion in Newport is Christianity, accounting for 55.8% of the population, compared to 52.8% across Greater Brisbane.
+In terms of ancestry, the top three groups represented in Newport are English (31.9%), Australian (23.4%), and Irish (9.0%).

 Frequently Asked Questions - Diversity